codsen/codsen/packages/ranges-apply/readme.md

 The plan is simple - we `array.reduce` your given ranges array, slicing the input string accordingly.

 The main thing is unit tests and edge case scenarios.
-Also, fancy optional features (upcoming) like using character numeration counting emoji as one character.
+Also, fancy optional features (upcoming) like using character enumeration counting emoji as one character.

 ## In my case

-Originally this library was part of [email-remove-unused-css](https://github.com/codsen/email-remove-unused-css/), where I traversed HTML as string and compiled an array of things to delete or replace later, in one go.
-Performance was important, so it was not a good idea to delete/replace things on the spot, because each deletion slowed down the process.
+Originally this library was part of [email-remove-unused-css](https://github.com/codsen/email-remove-unused-css/), where I traversed HTML as a string and compiled an array of things to delete or replace later, in one go.
+The performance was important, so it was not a good idea to delete/replace things on the spot because each deletion slowed down the process.
 Instead, I traversed the string, compiled this _to-do_ array, then did the deletion/replacement on the whole thing, **once**.
-This appears the most fastest way.
+This appears to be the fastest way.

-Generally I'm going to use this library in all my HTML processing libraries who work on HTML as on string, without parsing it.
+I'm going to use this library in all my HTML processing libraries who work on HTML as on string, without parsing it.

 ## Contributing